Anything-Minecraft-Team/anything-minecraft/server/info/lists/server_software.md

 - [Spout](https://github.com/SpoutDev/Spout) - Spout is a multithreaded, voxel game engine and platform written in java for Minecraft 1.5.2.
 Version: 1.5.2
 Discontinued

+- [SSSpigot2](https://www.mc-market.org/resources/14122/) - SSSigot2 is a server software based on Patina.
+It adds some performance features like toggling mob AI and reduced chunk loading.
+Version: 1.17.1
+Currently Active

 - [SSSpigot](https://www.mc-market.org/resources/14122/) - A 1.16.5 Paper fork with multi-thread support, useless code removal, some general optimizations, and tracking metrics disabled.
 Version: 1.16.5